 A large share of organizations utilizes SharePoint for Project Management.
 As I have previously written in many of my blog posts, SharePoint out of the box provides an extensive list of functionalities that in my opinion make it a perfect and logical option for project management.
-From the robust ability to manage documents, to task management, seamless integration with MS Project and superb security configuration – SharePoint has got it all.
-With this blog post, I would like to explain the steps involved in the creation of simple, but very practical Project Management Office / PMO portal in SharePoint.
+From the robust ability to manage documents, to task management, seamless integration with MS Project, and superb security configuration – SharePoint has got it all.
+With this blog post, I would like to explain the steps involved in the creation of a simple, but very practical Project Management Office / PMO portal in SharePoint.

 Step 1: Determine proper site hierarchy for your PMO portal

 I usually advocate for a very simple site hierarchy.
 The idea is that there will be a PMO homepage (site) listing all the projects and all project sites will be set up as subsites, 1 level below the PMO homepage.
 The below diagram depicts the proposed hierarchy.
 By the way, if you want to learn more about SharePoint site hierarchy and best practices on structuring sites, check out this post.

 Step 2: Determine which site collection you will build the PMO portal in